Where Love Begins

 I realized that he was still the same old Matt I had always known.
 Except that now, he was my Matt in all ways.

 He sniffed at the air softly, his laugh fading into a small frown.
 “I think I burned the garlic bread.”

-He kissed the top of my head.
+He kissed the top of my head and pulled away slowly.
 "Be right back."

 He moved toward the kitchen, but I had just realized that I could finally call him mine, and I wasn't ready to let go of that moment.